tableau/webdataconnector/docs3/wdc_authentication.md

 Understanding the content in the **OAuthProxyExample** included with the SDK is recommended before proceeding on with this or the following section.
 See the [Node.js Proxy with OAuth Tutorial]({{ site.baseurl }}/docs/wdc_oauth_tutorial.html) for more information.
 The tutorial contains helpful terminology that is used without explanation here.

-Specifically for data sources that use OAuth as an authorization mechanism, there is a special enum in the API that can be useful for making a highly scalable connector.
+Specifically for data sources that use OAuth as an authorization mechanism, there’s a special enum in the API that can be useful for making a highly scalable connector.
 This is an advanced technique and can be safely ignored in many scenarios.

 The motivation for this property stems from the fact that many OAuth providers only allow a limited number of access tokens to be valid at a given time.
 For example, certain OAuth providers allow 25 access tokens to be valid for a given user/client pair.
 If a 26th access token were to be issued, the 1st access token would become invalid.
 For certain OAuth providers, this number may be even smaller.
 We have seen OAuth providers that only allow
 1 access token to be valid at a given time for any user/client pair.

-Given this, the following scenario could occur if the WDC was using a source that only allowed one valid access token:
+Given this, the following scenario could occur if the web data connector was using a source that only allowed one valid access token:

-- A user creates a data source with your WDC (1 access token is created and associated with that data source).
+- A user creates a data source with your web data connector (1 access token is created and associated with that data source).

 - The user publishes the data source to Server and enables automatic refreshes.

-- The user creates a second data source (2nd access token is created, rendering the first one invalid).
+- The user creates a second data source (second access token is created, rendering the first one invalid).

 - The automatic refresh on server would now fail because the associated access token is invalid.

 In order to get around this problem, you can associate all data sources created from Tableau Desktop with a given client, and all data sources refreshed on Tableau Server with another client.
-To do this, in your WDC you can use the [tableau.authPurpose]({{ site.baseurl }}/docs/api_ref.html#webdataconnectorapi.tableau.authpurpose) to read which context your WDC is currently running in.
-If that context is `ephemeral` then the WDC is being run from Tableau Desktop.
-If the context is `enduring`, then the WDC is being run on Tableau Server during an automated refresh.
+To do this, in your web data connector you can use the [tableau.authPurpose]({{ site.baseurl }}/docs/api_ref.html#webdataconnectorapi.tableau.authpurpose) to read which context your web data connector is currently running in.
+If that context is `ephemeral` then the web data connector is being run from Tableau Desktop.
+If the context is `enduring`, then the web data connector is being run on Tableau Server during an automated refresh.
 You can use this property to set the client ID appropriately when performing OAuth flows.

-It is also important that your connector sets the `tableau.username` property to be whatever identity is associated with an access token (most commonly an email or username).
-This will allow Tableau to share access tokens between data sources on Server so that even if the OAuth provider restricts you to n valid access tokens, you can support more than n data sources.
+It’s also important that your connector sets the `tableau.username` property to be whatever identity is associated with an access token (most commonly an email or username).
+This allows Tableau to share access tokens between data sources on Server so that even if the OAuth provider restricts you to n valid access tokens, you can support more than n data sources.

 Advanced: Authentication on Server {#server-auth}
 ------------------------
-Currently, there is no way to re-authenticate a data source from Tableau Server directly.
+Currently, there’s no way to reauthenticate a data source from Tableau Server directly.

 For example, if you build a connector that uses OAuth as an authorization mechanism, each data source will have an associated access token.
 But these access tokens can expire, and when that happens, the data source would no longer be usable.

-Luckily, with OAuth (and often there is a parallel with other types of authorization and authentication mechanisms), there is a way to refresh these access tokens programmatically.
+Luckily, with OAuth (and often there’s a parallel with other types of authorization and authentication mechanisms), there’s a way to refresh these access tokens programmatically.
 For OAuth specifically, we recommend fully implementing the refresh flow so that when an access token expires, the refresh token can be used to get a new, valid access token.